archer-65/personal-website/content/workflow/Emacs.md

 ;;; Commentary:

-;; This file should contain themes related settings and minor appearance stuff.
+;; This file should contain appearance settings stuff.

 ;;; Code: